Get in touch

 We did not want to completely change its appearance of it,

-adding a "jewel box" like a glass box
+so we kept the original building while adding a "jewel box" like a glass box

 and a roof made of glass and aluminum panels.